muazsh/MemoryManager/README.md

 ```c++
 DetectMemoryLeak();
 ```
-`DetectMemoryLeak` function detects and prints out memory leak places in the code without calling `delete` on those leaks, so it can be used for profiling for example.
+`DetectMemoryLeak` function detects and prints out memory leak allocation places in the code without calling `delete` on those leaks, so it can be used for profiling for example.
 On the other hand calling `CollectGarbage` will detect leaks and call `delete` on the detected leaks.

 - Somewhere in the program where you think dangling pointer took place, call:
 ```c++
 DetectDanglingPointers();
 ```
 The tool will report those deleted pointers but still reachable via the reachability process.

+## Note
+- While detecting memory leaks or dangling pointers, the tool holds a global lock to prevent allocating/deallocating heap memory, so the threads which need to do so will get suspended until the process is done.
+However; the threads are free to use there stacks which in the end wont affect the accurcy of the results.

 ## Limitations:
 - The tool assumes a continuous stack memory space, which is not of C++ standard, but for most if not all compilers the stack is a whole and not fragmented.